• Skip to primary navigation

 Instructions

-• In a pan, place the vinegar, pickling salt, sugar and water and bring to a rolling boil.
+• Make Brine - in a saucepan, place Vinegar, Pickling Salt, Sugar and Water and bring to a rolling boil.

-• Fill the jars with the hot brine, completely submerging the Summer Squash, leaving a ¼" gap from the top of the jar.
+• Fill Brine - pour hot Brine filling the jar, completely submerging the Summer Squash, leaving a ¼" gap from the top of the jar.

-• Close the jars and allow to cool on the counter overnight.
+• Refrigerator Quick Pickle - close the jars and allow to cool on the counter overnight.
 Keep refrigerated, that's the quick part.
 It's best for the pickled vegetables to sit in the brine for at least 2 days before you eat them.
-Enjoy!

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!